tomatodelavegas/Prestacoop/README.md

 - Analytics: Analyse data saved in parquet thanks to KafkaConnect, can only be run once data has already been written.
 - create a folder called "mysql_db_data_container/" (empty folders cannot be added to the git)

+## BONUSES

+### Dockerized BONUSES

+- backend in nodejs connected to mysql server using socket.io (longpooling/websocket) for notifications upon new alerts on alert kafka stream (alertbackend folder and docker component image name).
+- frontend connected to the backend in ReactJS (alertfrontend folder and docker component image name).

+### Non-Dockerized BONUSES

+- 3 more analytics functions, 7 in total

 ## Run

 **Our app requires your to set the KAFKA_HOST_NAME environment variable (needed by dockerized components as well as drone simulator).**